 What documents commonly require notarization?

-Common documents include affidavits, powers of attorney, real estate deeds, and financial agreements.
-These documents require notarization to validate the signer’s identity and intent.
+Affidavits, powers of attorney, real estate deeds, and financial agreements are typical documents that require notarization to validate the signer’s identity and intent.

 What are the steps to notarize a letter?

-Prepare the letter clearly, find a qualified notary, present valid ID, and sign the letter in the notary’s presence.
-The notary then completes the process with a notarial certificate, seal, and signature.
+Prepare the letter, find a qualified notary, present a valid ID, and sign the letter in the notary’s presence.
+The notary completes the process with a notarial certificate, seal, and signature.

 Why might I need to notarize a letter?